MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Your monster's first move.md

 	performTackle()

 This is what your ```tackleButtonPressed``` function should look like:

-	// tackleButtonPressed goes below this

 	func tackleButtonPressed()
 	{
     	performTackle()
     }

-    // tackleButtonPressed goes above this

 Now that your monster knows when to Tackle, run the code and see if you can win the first battle!